 Up until the 1500s (when European explorers began conquering other cultures), and more intensely in the 1700-1800s (when missionaries started traveling to the far corners of the Earth), the commonly-accepted dress codes in much of Africa, South America, North America, Australia, and Pacific Oceania involved little or no clothing.
-Even the giant Indians of frigid Patagonia in the southern extreme of South America lived their entire lives nude.
-The explorer Ferdinand Magellan wrote this telling account in his journal during what became the first circumnavigation of the world (1519-1522).
+Even the giant Indians of frigid Patagonia in the southern extreme of South America lived most of their lives nude.
+The explorer Ferdinand Magellan wrote in his journal this riveting account of his passage through Tierra del Fuego - during what became the first circumnavigation of the world (1519-1522).

 Historic researchers have found evidence of Indian habitation on Hutchinson Island (home to Blind Creek Beach) extending back thousands of years.
 Hidden in the wilds of mangroves and buttonwood, one can still find "middens" or shell mounds.
 These are the accumulated discards from centuries of Indian settlements.
 Long after these tribes were exterminated by Europeans (who introduced deadly smallpox and enslaved entire villages), their mound monuments still attest to their long, exultant history on the Florida peninsula.